thomasj-s/thomasj-s.github.io/_posts/2020-08-26-Build-Project-2-HOF.md

   Maybe we needed different features, maybe we needed a different model.
 The only thing for certain, is that predicting whether or not a Hall of Fame inductee will make it in on their first ballot, on stats alone, was a far more daunting task than I had anticipated.

+  [Here](https://github.com/thomasj-s/Unit_2_Build_HOf) is a link to the notebook where all of the work was done to produce this post.